EleniNtz13/Public-Library-Internship-Sparta/week-03/week-03-report.md

 excel_data/views.py
 ```

-Add the view logic provided in the project files.
+Add the view logic provided in the project files, including:

+* Displaying the book form
+* Saving form data to the database
+* Rendering success templates

 ---